A Tour of Our Cathedral

 OUR STATIONS OF THE CROSS IN THE NAVE OF THE CHURCH

-These 14 large bronzed reliefs which depict the events of the Lord’s Passion and death adorn both walls of the nave of the Church.
-Some show wear from the many years of veneration of the Faithful.
+These 14 large bronzed reliefs which depict the events of the Lord’s Passion and Death adorn both walls of the nave of the Church.
+Some show wear from the many years of the veneration of the Faithful.

 OUR CHAPELS and PRAYER SHRINES